 Author's Guide

-Article types
+Article Types

 ACF Journal considers four categories of articles: technical papers, invited papers, review papers, and technical documents/reports issued by ACF Technical Committees.
-All articles should be original and contain significant research findings that are not only logically sound but also supported by scientific evidences.
+All articles should be original and contain significant research findings that are not only logically sound but also supported by scientific evidence.

 The submission process requires uploading electronic file(s) online at Scholar One (Manuscript Central).
 All correspondences, including reviewers’ comments, resubmission of revised electronic file(s), and notification of the Editor-in-Chief’s final decision, are communicated with the corresponding author(s) via e-mail.